 Michael Owen states his prediction for Tottenham v Man City

-Former Liverpool FC striker Owen is backing Spurs to condemn Manchester City to a fourth consecutive loss in all competitions.
+Former Liverpool FC striker Owen is backing Manchester City to secure a 2-1 victory over Tottenham at the Tottenham Hotspur Stadium on Saturday afternoon.